 Passwords, social security numbers, and bank account numbers are just a few of the sensitive data that can be taken if you connect to a public Wi-Fi network.

-By utilising a Virtual Private Network (VPN), this problem can be resolved.
+By utilizing a Virtual Private Network (VPN), this problem can be resolved.

 G2.com has listed various VPN softwares details at here.
 They have listed NordVPN at the top of the list.
 Below is screenshot from that article.